 There are a few complaints that this juicer broke in a fairly short period of time, but they're few and far between and, for the price, it may be worth taking the chance.
 The main gripe we see is that it's noisy, but not significantly noisier than other juicers of this type.

 That's pretty solid logic.
-If you're going to pay $200 for a citrus press, you might as well buy a centrifugal juicer that will also enable you to juice vegetables and hard fruits like apples and pears, giving you a much more versatile appliance.
-If you're just interested in juicing citrus fruits, and you're not looking for a showpiece, the Black and Decker CJ625 is more than worth its bottom end price.
+If you're going to pay $200 for a citrus press, you might as well buy a centrifugal juicer -- and as noted in our coverage of centrifugal juicers, Breville is far and away the Best Reviewed brand among those -- that will also enable you to juice vegetables and hard fruits like apples and pears, giving you a much more versatile appliance.
+If you're just interested in juicing citrus fruits, and you're not looking for a showpiece, the Proctor Silex Alex's Lemonade Stand Citrus Juicer is more than worth its bottom end price.